 Action-based delivery campaigns or event-triggered campaigns are very effective for transactional or achievement-based messages.
 Instead of sending your campaign on certain days, you can trigger them to send after a user completes a certain event.
-The following lists the steps for setting up an event-based schedule:

 Action-based delivery is not available for Canvas components with in-app messages.
 These steps must be scheduled.

 Setting up a triggered campaign

 Step 1: Select a trigger event

 Select a trigger event.
 This can include any of the following:

 - Purchasing an item

 - Interacting with News Feed cards (see Braze’s Campaign Connector)